 3 x 10 min speakers speakers covering a wide range of themes

-19:00 Talk 5: Healthtech for our grannies - Older people can significantly benefit from healthtech to learn how to manage their health conditions if technology is designed with them in mind, and if they are supported to use the technology effectively.
+19:00 Talk 5: Older people and Healthtech, Empowering the user - Older people can significantly benefit from healthtech to learn how to manage their health conditions if technology is designed with them in mind, and if they are supported to use the technology effectively.
 How can healthtech reach out to those who are less tech savvy or digitally literate?
-Speaker - Alex Greenwood, Project manager at Konnektis and a special guest.

-19:10 Talk 6: Healthtech for mental health - Mental health is traditionally an area with much stigma attached to it, meaning those suffering from a mental health illness will not always seek help when it is needed.
-Can health tech help to reach out this harder to reach group?
+19:20 Talk 7: Healthtech for mental health - Mental health is traditionally an area with much stigma attached to it, meaning those suffering from mental health issues will not always seek help when it is needed.
+Can health tech help to reach out to this group?